oscar-besga-panel/JedisExtraUtils/index.md

 All this classes use a Jedis pool connection to make them thread-safe and more efficient.

-All in an open-source, clean-code, well-tested project avalible now !
+All in an open-source, clean-code, well-tested project available now !

 **Like it ?**
-See the [code](https://github.com/oscar-besga-panel/InterruptingJedisLocks/) or the [wiki](https://github.com/oscar-besga-panel/InterruptingJedisLocks/wiki) for more !
+See the :octocat: [code](https://github.com/oscar-besga-panel/InterruptingJedisLocks/) or the :scroll: [wiki](https://github.com/oscar-besga-panel/InterruptingJedisLocks/wiki) for more !

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://opensource.org/licenses/MIT)
 [![Build Status](https://app.travis-ci.com/oscar-besga-panel/InterruptingJedisLocks.svg?branch=master)](https://app.travis-ci.com/github/oscar-besga-panel/InterruptingJedisLocks)